greyfocus/greyfocus.github.io/_posts/2015-05-11-clean-code-eager-returns.md

 The complexity level can be reduced very often by inverting conditions and exiting early from the method or code block.

-For example, let's take the following code:
+For example, let's take the following Java code:

 ``` java
   public List<String> retrieveAuthorNames(Book book) {